Sambit0110/Astrosonification/README.md

 ### 3. Brightness and Dominant Color to Sound
 - **Brightness to Frequency**: The pixel's brightness (0-255) is mapped to a frequency (220-880 Hz).
 - **Dominant Color to Waveform**: The dominant color determines the waveform: sine for red, square for green, and sawtooth for blue.
+### Color-Based Sound Effects Sonification
+- Average color values (Red, Green, Blue) are calculated for each row of pixels.
+- Sine waves are generated for each color channel: - **Red**: 440 Hz - **Green**: 660 Hz - **Blue**: 880 Hz
+- The sine waves are combined to create a single wave for each row of pixels.
 ## Implementation
 - **Libraries Used**: pandas, numpy, pydub, colorsys, and torch.
 - **Audio Generation**: Uses sine, square, and sawtooth waves to generate tones with the mapped parameters.